mavlink/MAVSDK-docs/en/guide/connections.md

 The methods are used in the same way, and invoke a callback function with the UUID of the device that was discovered/disconnected.
 This UUID can then be used to get a `Device` object for managing the associated vehicle (see [Accessing Devices](#accessing-devices) below).

+> **Note** If a device does not have a UUID then DroneCore will instead use its MAVLink system ID (a number in the range of 0 to 255).
+On a properly configured MAVLink network this will be unique.

 The code fragment below shows how to register a callback (in this case the callback is a lambda function that just prints the UUID value to standard `cout`).

 ```cpp